Skip to content

 Clone the U-Boot source code:

-cd $TOP_FOLDER/cv_soc_devkit
+cd $TOP_FOLDER/cv_soc_devkit_ghrd

-mkdir software/bootloader && cd software/bootloader
+mkdir -p software/bootloader && cd software/bootloader

-git clone https://github.com/altera-opensource/u-boot-socfpga
+git clone https://github.com/altera-fpga/u-boot-socfpga

 cd u-boot-socfpga